rohitroyrr8/tollroad-chain/readme.md

     $ ignite scaffold single SystemInfo nextOperatorId:uint --no-message
     ```

+2. A map of `RoadOperator`s.
+It was created with:

+    ```sh
+    $ ignite scaffold map RoadOperator name token active:bool
+    ```

+    The default behavior of the scaffolding command is to have the index of the operator come from `MsgCreateRoadOperator`.
+However, `index` was removed from `MsgCreateRoadOperator`.
+That's because when a user creates a new road operator, the user does not choose the ID.
+Instead, it is chosen by the system on creation.
+After rebuild, various compilation errors were "fixed" in a lazy way.

-2. More actions to be disclosed in subsequent parts.
+3. More actions to be disclosed in subsequent parts.

 ## Do now